Adaptive Standing Tennis: Tournaments

-Since adaptive standing tennis is still considered an unsanctioned category of tennis, meaning it is not recognized by governing federations of tennis, tournaments that have taken place are exhibition events.
+Since para standing tennis was not recognized by governing federations of tennis until 2023, previous tournaments were considered exhibition events.

 The first organized International adaptive standing tennis tournament took place at the Tres Marias Club in Morelia, Michoacán, Mexico in 2013.
 Participants from five countries came to compete in the tournament.

 On December 11-12, 2015 the Master Final TAP was held in Santiago, Chile.
 The tournament was organized by the TAP Foundation as part of the TAP World Tour.
-The TAP World Tour is an International tennis circuit for persons who play adaptive standing tennis.
+The TAP World Tour is an International tennis circuit for persons who play para standing tennis.
 Enzo Amadei Jerez and Ana Maria Rodriguez are the founders of the TAP Foundation and TAP World Tour.

 The United States hosted its first International event with the Inaugural USA TAP Open which was held December 9–11, 2016 in Houston, Texas.
 The tournament was organized by Cindy Benzon, Jeff Bourns, Harold Graham, Enzo Amadei Jerez, and Ana Maria Rodriguez with support from the United States Tennis Association of Texas.
 1987 International Tennis Hall of Fame inductee Dennis Ralston was the honorary tournament ambassador.
 28 players from 11 countries around the world came to compete in the inaugural event.
 The USA TAP Open served as the International Adaptive Standing Tennis World Championships from 2016 until 2019 before being interrupted by the COVID-19 pandemic.

 The Orthotics Prosthetics Activities Foundation (OPAF) was founded by Robin Burton.
 The foundation held "first volley" clinics across the United States in an effort to get people playing tennis.
 The clinics were for both wheelchair and standing amputee tennis players.
 OPAF held the first United States based amputee tennis tournament in November 2016.

 The Carolinas Adaptive Standing Tennis Association (CAST) began to host annual tournaments at Pinetop Tennis Club with the Inaugural CAST Open April 26–28, 2019 in Greensboro, North Carolina.
 The organization was founded by John Hizer.

 Europe hosted its first international level tournament at the 2018 Malmo Open in Malmo, Sweden.
 The Malmo Open is Europe's largest para sporting event.
 The tournament was organized by Harald Von Koch and the organizing staff of the Malmo Open.
-Europe has begun to see expanded growth and development in 2022 in what they refer to as parastanding tennis.
+Europe has since seen expanded growth and development in Para-Standing Tennis.
+In 2023, the PST Italian Open in Turin featured 30+ athletes from 12 different countries.
+The tournament singles winners were Brazilian Thalita Rodrigues (PST1-2) and American Danny Scrivano (PST3-4).

-Japan is known to be the first country that created a national incorporated organization for itself, Japan Adaptive Stand-Up Tennis Association (JASTA).
+Japan is known to be the first country that created a national incorporated organization, Japan Adaptive Stand-Up Tennis Association (JASTA).
 The organization was formed in 2019 by Ken Shibatani and Reiko Shibatani.